amr-salah92/House-Hold-income/README.md

 - Support education initiatives to improve long-term earning potential.

 ## Technical Details
-This analysis was conducted using Python (Pandas for data processing, Matplotlib/Seaborn for visualization).
-SQL queries were used to inspect and clean data, and an interactive Tableau dashboard provides deeper insights.
+This analysis was conducted using Excel (Power Query for data processing) [Book1.xlsx](https://github.com/user-attachments/files/18629570/Book1.xlsx) and an interactive Tableau dashboard provides deeper insights.
+You can explore the Tableau dashboard [here](https://public.tableau.com/app/profile/amr.salah6779/viz/HouseholdAnalysis_17384364951600/Dashboard1).

 ## Assumptions and Caveats
 - Missing values in education were assumed to be "Illiterate."